recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 * When the confirmation token returns as ‘limited’, this consumer will not be able to use their billing info on file for additional subscriptions or one-time purchases.
 Expect declines for attempts using a Stripe token in this state.

-### Migrating from Stripe Payment Methods to Confirmation Tokens
+### Migrating from Stripe payment methods to confirmation tokens

 If your current integration with Stripe uses Payment Methods, see Stripe’s documentation for migrating to Confirmation Tokens here: